forgetfr/learnkubernetes/syllabus/course1/README.md

 ## Prerequisite

-At this point, you should have acces to a kubernetes environment with at least two nodes.
+At this point, you should have acces to a kubernetes environment with two nodes (called NODE_A and NODE_B).
 Please read the following instructions on this channel to set up a secure kubernetes virtual environment with a devkit.

 ## The Lab